 Bari Vecchia (Old Bari) is the historic center of Bari and is where you’ll find most of the city’s most famous sights and attractions.

 It’s super atmospheric, with a maze of cobbled backstreets, and many quaint restaurants and cafes spilling out into the attractive little plazas.
-Check out this great Airbnb in Bari Vecchia.
+Check out this great accommodation in Bari Vecchia.

 Murat – Best for Shopping and Nightlife